Ricci iteration on homogeneous spaces: Main results

 called the Ricci index of $g$ \cite[\S10.7]{R08}.
 Following \cite[Definition~10.21]{R08} one can then define a filtration of~$\calM$

 by setting

 \begin{question}[{\rm \cite[p.
 1562]{R08}}] What is $\calM^{(\infty)}:=\cap_{l=1}^\infty \calM^{(l)}$?
 What is the relation between $\calM^{(\infty)}$ and the Ricci flow? \end{question}

 Clearly, $\calE\subset \calM^{(\infty)}=\{g\in\calM\,:\,r(g)=\infty\}$.
 But, do there exist $g$ with $r(g)=\infty$ that are neither Einstein nor direct sums of Einstein metrics?
 We answer this last question in the affirmative.
 We also answer Question \ref{MinfQ} on compact homogeneous spaces with $s=2$ satisfying~\eqref{InEquivAssumEq}.
 The interest in metrics with infinite Ricci index is that one may use them as starting points for the ancient Ricci iteration~\eqref{RRIEq}.
-These seem to be the first nontrivial examples in the literature of ancient Ricci iterations, and we describe precisely their limits.
-Comparing our result to the study of the Ricci flow by Buzano~\cite{MB14} shows that the ancient Ricci iterations exist in tandem with ancient Ricci flows and have similar limits.
+As pointed out to us by M. Wang after the completion of this article, Walton \cite{Walton} proved Theorem~\ref{AncientThm} below with the exception of part (ii-a) recently and independently.
+Comparing the result to the study of the Ricci flow by Buzano~\cite{MB14} shows that the ancient Ricci iterations exist in tandem with ancient Ricci flows and have similar limits.